jalvarez1492/raidfs/instructions.md

 Make sure your client prints out "CORRUPTED_BLOCK " followed by the block number when the server responds with a checksum error

-## shell.py ##
+## fsmain.py ##

-The main changes you need to implement in the shell, compared to homework #4, are:
+The main changes you need to implement in command-line parsing, compared to homework #4, are:

 1) A command-line argument "ns" specifying N (the number of servers).